vuedoc/md/README.md

 ## Command line options
 ```
 --level [integer]     - Set the title level.
 An integer betwen 1 and 6
+--output [directory]  - The output directory.
+If absent, the STDOUT will be used
 --ignore-name         - Ignore the component name on parsing
 --ignore-description  - Ignore the component description on parsing
 ```